Sanches13/Minecraft-encryption-protocol/README.md

 From the above information , you can implement the following attack:

 1. The attacker creates an account with a name formed in such a way that it differs from the name of the administrator of a known server only in the last letter.
-For example, the administrator's name is Admin, and the attacker's name is Admix.
+For example, the administrator's name is ```Admin```, and the attacker's name is ```Admix```.
 2. It is required that a real administrator connects to the malicious server of the attacker, which is a simple proxy that redirects all data to the real server.
-3. The administrator must execute the */op Admin* command, which grants administrator rights to the Admin user.
+3. The administrator must execute the ```/op Admin``` command, which grants administrator rights to the Admin user.
-4. The proxy modifies the last byte received so that the real server receives the */op Admix* command.
+4. The proxy modifies the last byte received so that the real server receives the ```/op Admix``` command.
 5. The attacker gets administrator rights on the real server.

 ## Demonstration stand